Environment’s impact on health

 What is the Environment’s impact on health at AstraZeneca?

 Company efforts to prevent disease and improve health outcomes by addressing environmental determinants of health.
-These determinants include climate change, air and water quality, the built environment, the environmental dimension of antimicrobial resistance (AMR), among others.
+These determinants include climate change, air and water quality, the built environment, and the environmental dimension of antimicrobial resistance (AMR).

 Our approach recognises that the health of our planet and the health of people are intrinsically linked.
 We address our environmental impacts from the beginning of our research process all the way through to cross-sector collaborations for improved health of people and the planet.